kov4l3nko/kov4l3nko.github.io_content/blog/2016-07-05-error-based-image-format-from-apple/index.md

 ![](example.pbm)

 If you see a small (24x7 pixels) "FEEP" above, your browser supports Netpbm formats.
 If you see nothing, try to open this page with a desktop Safari on Mac or MobileSafari on iOS 9.x.

-__UPDATE from Dec 10, 2017:__ The PBM image is not visible in the latest desktop/mobile Safari anymore.
-Maybe they canceled PBM support (it would be a smart move, BTW). ■

 Netpbm image is a text file with `.pbm` extension.
 I'll not describe Netpbm formats in details, they are plaintext and quite simple.
 Please take 5 min to read the [Netpbm format](https://en.wikipedia.org/wiki/Netpbm_format) article in Wikipedia.